pivotal/docs-tap/scst-scan/triaging-and-remediating-cves.hbs.md

 ### <a id="update-component"></a>Updating the affected component

-Vulnerabilities that occur in older versions of a package might be resolved in newer versions.
-Apply a patch by upgrading to a later
+Vulnerabilities that occur in older versions of a package might be resolved in later versions.
+Apply a patch by upgrading to a later version.
-In addition to the earlier, you can further adopt security best practices by using your project's package manager tools (e.g. `go mod graph` for projects in Go) to identify transitive or indirect dependencies that can also be affect CVEs.
+You can further adopt security best practices by using your project's package manager tools, such as `go mod graph` for projects in Go, to identify transitive or indirect dependencies that can affect CVEs.

 ### <a id="amend-scan-policy"></a>Amending the scan policy

-If you decide to proceed without remediating the CVE, for example, when a CVE is evaluated to be a false positive or when a fix is not currently available, you can amend the ScanPolicy to ignore one or more CVEs.
+If you decide to proceed without remediating the CVE, for example, when a CVE is evaluated to be a false positive or when a fix is not available, you can amend the ScanPolicy to ignore one or more CVEs.
 For information about common scanner limitations, see [Note on Vulnerability Scanners](overview.hbs.md#scst-scan-note).
 For information about templates, see [Writing Policy Templates](policies.md).

 Under RBAC, users with the `app-operator-scanning` role that is part of the `app-operator` aggregate role, have permission to edit the ScanPolicy.
 See [Detailed role permissions breakdown](../authn-authz/permissions-breakdown.hbs.md).